amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.1-ChangeLog.rst

     * `"sub_cycling`" is now an element located under `"unstr_transport_controls`".
 Valid options for this element are `"on`" and `"off`".
 The default option is `"off`".

-* Added an element for specifing a petsc options file.
+* Added an element for specifying a petsc options file.
 By default, the file named .petsc will automatically be read.
 However, if the user wishes to use a different filename this option will specify that filename.
 The new element is `"petsc_options_file`" and is located under `"numerical_controls`" -> `"structured_controls`".

 ..
 Geochemistry
 .. ------------